openlayers/docs/library/deploying.rst

-Deploying (Shipping OpenLayers in your Application)
+Deploying (Shipping OpenLayers 2 in your Application)
 ===================================================

-OpenLayers comes with pre-configured examples out of the box: simply download a release of OpenLayers, and you get a full set of easy to use examples.
+OpenLayers 2 comes with pre-configured examples out of the box: simply download a release of OpenLayers 2, and you get a full set of easy to use examples.
 However, these examples are designed to be used for development.
-When you're ready to deploy your application, you want a highly optimized OpenLayers distribution, to limit bandwidth and loading time.
+When you're ready to deploy your application, you want a highly optimized OpenLayers 2 distribution, to limit bandwidth and loading time.

 Single File Build
 +++++++++++++++++

-OpenLayers has two different types of usage: Single File, where all Javascript code is compiled into a single file, OpenLayers.js, and the development version, where Javascript files are all loaded at application start time.
-The single file build takes a set of OpenLayers Javascript files, orders them according to dependencies described in the files, and optionally compresses the resulting file, using a compression library.
+OpenLayers 2 has two different types of usage: Single File, where all Javascript code is compiled into a single file, OpenLayers.js, and the development version, where Javascript files are all loaded at application start time.
+The single file build takes a set of OpenLayers 2 Javascript files, orders them according to dependencies described in the files, and optionally compresses the resulting file, using a compression library.

-Building a single file version of the OpenLayers library changes the behavior of the library slightly: by default, the development version of OpenLayers expects to live in a directory called "lib", and expects that images and CSS live in the directory above the OpenLayers.js file::
+Building a single file version of the OpenLayers 2 library changes the behavior of the library slightly: by default, the development version of OpenLayers 2 expects to live in a directory called "lib", and expects that images and CSS live in the directory above the OpenLayers.js file::